Stoke City Match Stopped Following Sectarian Abuse Aimed At McClean

 Stoke City’s Skybet Championship clash with Huddersfield Town was called to a stop this afternoon when James McClean was subjected to abusive chanting from the stands.

-Despite the huge win for McClean’s side, talk following the game surrounded the off-field incident that had taken place.

-Stoke City head of media and communications Fraser Nicholson addressed the issue at the post-match press conference:
+Stoke City’s head of media and communications Fraser Nicholson addressed the issue at the post-match press conference:

 “Just to provide some context for that, James McClean is being encouraged to report abuse that he receives that’s of a sectarian nature to the match official.
 He did it on Boxing Day when he was subjected to it by Sheffield Wednesday fans and obviously felt the need to do it again.”